realityexpander/How_to_program_from_ground_up/11-BackToObjectOrientedProgramming.md

       >   - https://www.youtube.com/watch?v=D0dqC_3Bch8

   - `protected` methods are allowed, but discouraged as they lead to "fragile" and "rigid" code.
   - Use of inheritance is explicitly discouraged, and prefer composition over inheritance.
-Exceptions for shallow hierarchies of 2-3 levels maximum meant to model the real world objects, not to create a "hierarchy of types."
+    - Exceptions for shallow hierarchies of 2-3 levels maximum meant to model the real world objects, not to create a "hierarchy of types to `extend` functionality."
   - Use of `interface`-s is limited to `class`-es that require individual testing, and are not automatically added for every `class` without thinking.
   - Use of `set`-ters and `get`-ters is specifically disallowed.
 Instead, the object is expected to respond to messages to change its state, and to respond to messages to reveal (transfer) its state.